 The eReliability Tracker is an affordable, easy-to-use mobile-friendly web-based service that provides public power utilities with an effective way to collect, categorize, and summarize outage information.
 Although the application is part of an effort to provide an economical service, it is our intent to provide a sophisticated tool without sacrificing affordability.
-Users can run in system reports to view a monthly snapshot of your utility’s reliability performance, identify problem areas and common outage causes, and calculate IEEE 1366 reliability indices.
+Users can run in system reports to view a monthly snapshot of their utility’s reliability performance, identify problem areas and common outage causes, and calculate IEEE 1366 reliability indices.

 How does the eReliability Tracker work?

-- DEED member: $680.40/three-year subscription
+- DEED member: $680.40 ($226.80/year)

-- Nonmember: $1134/three-year subscription
+- Nonmember: $1,134 ($378/year)

-- APPA member: $324/year
+- DEED member: $252

-- DEED member: $252/year
+- Association member: $324

-- Nonmember: $420/year
+- Nonmember: $420

-If you are a multi-utility organization, Joint Action Agency, or State Association and would like to provide the eReliability Tracker to your members email [email protected] to discuss discounted pricing options.
+If you are a multi-utility organization, joint action agency, or state association and would like to provide the eReliability Tracker to your members, email [email protected] to discuss discounted pricing options.

 Why do I need the eReliability Tracker?